Trolleybuses in Prague

 Prague was the first city in Czechoslovakia to introduce modern trolleybuses.
 Only a few other trolleybus systems existed previously in the Czech lands – in České Velenice (Gmünd) and České Budějovice – using the same overhead system as the Electromote, the predecessor of all trolleybuses.

 Trolleybuses operated in Prague during two separate periods.
 The first trolleybus system was opened in 1936 and it lasted until 1972, when it was closed.
 After precisely 45 years, a new trolleybus system was opened in Prague in 2017.
+The network is a part of the Prague Integrated Transport, the city's integrated public transport system.

 Existing network

 At present, 2 trolleybus lines are in operation in Prague.
 The expected starting date of the first line of the second system was in the first quarter of 2023, however due to delays in the delivery of the vehicles caused by missing hardware pieces for the electric part and long optimizations of their replacements, the first line (58 - replacing bus line 140) was only started fully operating on February 1, 2024.
 The vehicles kept encountering problems so were often accompanied by buses, however the number of buses has slowly reduced.
 As only 15 vehicles for this line are available and the requirement may reach up to 14 at peak hours, it is possible that if an accident happens or some issue with more vehicles occurs, regular diesel buses will still need to jump in for help.

 Another line was opened shortly after the first one (59 - replacing bus line 119) on March 6, 2024, when at around 3pm started replacing the bus line operating to the Prague's Airport.

 Many more lines are currently in preparation.
 The closes is current bus line 137 (to become line 52).
 The construction of its wired network should start in 2024 and should be a great benefit to locals as just like with line 58 it runs in a hilly terrain.
 Coincidentally both lines 58 and 52 were already operated by trolleybuses in the first trolleybus era.